Edward Venables-Vernon-Harcourt

 Edward Venables-Vernon-Harcourt (10 October 1757 – 5 November 1847) was a Church of England bishop.
 He was the Bishop of Carlisle from 1791 to 1807 and then the Archbishop of York until his death.

-He was the third son of the George Venables-Vernon, 1st Baron Vernon (1709–1780), and Martha Harcourt, sister to the 1st Earl Harcourt.
-Later he assumed the additional name of Harcourt on succeeding the property including Nuneham House from his childless first cousin, the 3rd Earl Harcourt, in 1831.
+He was the third son of George Venables-Vernon, 1st Baron Vernon (1709–1780), and Martha Harcourt, sister to the 1st Earl Harcourt.
+Later he assumed the additional name of Harcourt on succeeding to the property including Nuneham House from his childless first cousin, the 3rd Earl Harcourt, in 1831.

 Early life

 Edward Venables-Vernon was born at Sudbury Hall, Derbyshire on 10 October 1757.
 He was educated at Westminster School; matriculated at Christ Church, Oxford on 2 July 1774; was elected fellow of All Souls College in 1777 and graduated B.C.L.
 27 April 1786, and D.C.L., 4 May following.
 After his ordination he was instituted to the family living of Sudbury.
 He became a canon of Christ Church, Oxford, 13 October 1785, and a prebendary of Gloucester on 10 November in the same year.
 He resigned his prebendal stall in 1791, but held his other appointments to 1808.
 His sister Elizabeth married their first cousin the 2nd Earl Harcourt.

 On 18 August 1791 he was nominated as the Bishop of Carlisle in succession to John Douglas and was consecrated on 6 November following.
 For 16 years he administered the affairs of the see of Carlisle with good sense and discretion, spending more than the whole income of the see upon the wants of his diocese.